lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 |        2.13480 |   2.1347988  |   2.1347987654  |
 | pads or rounds | max 6 digits | up to 15 digits |

+###### Important
+- If you require exact storage and calculations (such as for monetary amounts), use the numeric type instead.

+- Comparing two floating-point values for equality might not always work as expected.

+- If you want to do complicated calculations with these types for anything important, especially if you rely on certain behavior in boundary cases (infinity, underflow), you should evaluate the implementation carefully.

+- Use integers when possible

+-choose a big enough number type, when using numeric or decimal set the precision large enough

 ###### Study time
 1. What are the three types of character types?
 2. what is the main difference between them?